BilalM04/MultiAI/README.md

 Upload PDF, TXT, or Markdown files and ask questions directly about their content.
 This feature uses **Retrieval-Augmented Generation (RAG)**, allowing the model to pull relevant information from your documents and generate accurate, context-aware answers—making it easy to interact with your files without reading everything manually.

+### ⚙️ Account

+Create an account or log in to sync your conversations across sessions and access your saved chat histories.

 ## Technologies Used

 ### Programming Language